kbruner/productionwithscissors/_posts/2022-09-02-fun-with-freebsd-first-linux.md

 ### Text-based User Interfaces

 FreeBSD uses a very distinctive style of interactive menus.
-If you compiled from `ports`, you will see it a lot.
+If you compile from `ports`, you will see it a lot.
 CBSD also uses it.

 <div align="center">